imhgchoi/Project-Template/README.md

 2. Run requirements/setup.sh to install packages.

         chmod +x requirements/setup.sh

         requirements/setup.sh

 3. Raw data for Imagenet & COCO2017 should be downloaded yourself, and its directory must be specified in the runnable shell file for use.

+4. Create your shell file in run/ and execute the program.
+The following is an example.

+        chmod +x run/sample.sh

+        run/sample.sh